 Doubling as a directory, you can benefit from their internal traffic as well.

-Though it doesn’t come without a few caveats, Instagram is the easiest way to get a large following going.
+Though it doesn’t come without a few caveats, Instagram is the mainstream way to get a large following going.

 The problem is that you can’t post any graphic/uncensored nudity without getting booted out of the platform entirely.
-Of course, if you’re a clever marketer, you can use this limitation to point to all your selling platforms (e.g.: “If you want to see the uncensored version… head on over to my ManyVids account!”).
+Of course, if you’re a clever marketer, you can use this limitation to point to all your selling platforms.
+Keep things just SFW enough and keep that link tree in your bio filled with your lewd links and you should be good to go!

 Ahhh Twitter, if only Instagram could be a little bit more like you.